-While shopping for a new cell phone recently, I found out there are 2 tiers of choices at Verizon, a very basic phone or a smart phone.
+While shopping for a new cell phone recently, I found out there are 2 tiers of choices at Verizon, very basic phone or a smartphone.
 They got rid of the “middle” ground.

-Last summer smart phones passed desk top computer in sales units.
+Last summer smartphones passed desktop computers in sales units.
 We’re just starting to see the tip of the iceberg.

-So what does the increased use of smart phones mean to marketing professionals?
+So what does the increased use of smartphones mean to market professionals?

 - Time to get the mobile site live!